 I have a ticket for the trade session but I cannot get there early.

-No problem, you can use the ticket at any time on Tuesday.
+No problem, you can use the ticket untill 8.00PM Tuesday.

 Do you have any extra security checks in place this year